-The intent of the Army Pregnancy Postpartum Physical Training (P3T) Program is to implement a mandatory standardized Army-wide PPPT Program.
-The P3T Program is aligned with exercise recommendations from the American College of Obstetricians and Gynecologists and the 2008 Physical Activity Guidelines for Americans.
+The intent of Army Pregnancy Postpartum Physical Training (P3T) is to implement mandatory standardized Army-wide P3T.
+P3T is aligned with exercise recommendations from the American Congress of Obstetricians and Gynecologists and the 2008 Physical Activity Guidelines for Americans.
 Policies released in recent years strengthen the ability for P3T to meet approved Army standards.

 MEDCOM, as the program proponent, through the USAPHC maintains the P3T educational materials and offers a train-the-trainer leader course for P3T leadership.
-Local senior commanders are responsible for execution according to the implementation standards set forth in the USAPHC TG 255 series, Pregnancy Postpartum Physical Training Program Manuals.
-Standardized program execution progresses as leaders are educated regarding P3T, new responsibilities established, and adequate personnel trained to fill the needs of local P3T Programs.
+Local senior commanders are responsible for execution according to the implementation standards set forth in the USAPHC TG 255 series, Pregnancy Postpartum Physical Training Manuals.
+Standardized execution progresses as leaders are educated regarding P3T, new responsibilities established, and adequate personnel trained to fill the needs for local P3T.

 ARMY P3T PARTICIPANT EVALUATION SURVEYS USE LINKS BELOW FOR FY2017

 Your input will help assess how well P3T is meeting participant needs, if it is being implemented to Army standards, determine the level of command knowledge and support for P3T, and evaluate P3T's impact on unit readiness and resilience.
 Please submit answers to ALL the questions.
 Links allow participants to input responses from any computer with internet access and are optimized for data collection via mobile devices (e.g., smartphones, tablet computers).
 Thank you in advance for completing the surveys.

 For those implementing P3T, there is additional information and resources on the P3T AKO website (CAC verification required).
 Once you open the page, save it to your favorites so it is easy to access again.
 Some of the items available to you on AKO are: